Thanh-WuTan/MATH2020_CodingCompetition/Task1/Task1Explanation.md

    - The code generates an output file for each input file in the './result/' directory.
    - The output file contains the length of the path and the coordinates of each cell in the path, printed in reverse order.

-**Reasoning:**
-BFS is chosen for this task because it efficiently explores paths in a systematic order, ensuring the shortest path is found.
-The use of a queue (`Q`) helps in exploring cells level by level, and the trace array allows reconstructing the path once the destination is reached.
-The code also ensures that out-of-bound and already visited or blocked cells are not explored, optimizing the search process.
-The resulting path is then printed to an output file in the required format.
-Overall, BFS is a suitable choice for finding the most efficient path in a grid-like structure.